-During the financial year, RTEC conducted various exploration activities on the TBN Project under the earn-in arrangement of the Agreement.
-The three part-time employees of TBN assisted RTEC and undertook various consulting work for locally based exploration companies to assist in offsetting the costs of running the Thunder Bay Office.
+During the 2017/18 financial year, RTEC continued to fund activities on the TBN Project under the earn-in arrangement of the Agreement.
+The three part-time employees of TBN assisted RTEC as required and continued to undertake various consulting projects for locally based exploration companies to assist in offsetting the costs of running the Thunder Bay Office.

-In January 2017, RTEC confirmed that it had exceeded the minimum spend of C\$5 million and began discussions with the Company on the results of exploration and future plans and strategy for the Project.
+The Company continued to hold discussions with RTEC on the future plans and strategy for the Project.
 As at the date of this report, these discussions are continuing.